rmurphey/js-assessment/README.md

 the right direction; once you update a test, you can reload the test page in the browser to see whether it worked.

+You can also run (most of) the tests on the command line.
+To do this, run the
+following:

+    ./node_modules/mocha/bin/mocha -R spec tests/runner.js

+The command line runner is a work in progress; contributions welcome :)

 ## I want to contribute tests; what do I do?

 Submit a pull request!
 The tests are currently loosely organized by topic, so